open-simh/.github/docs/software.md

 - **Lars Brinkhoff:** [PDP-6](https://github.com/PDP-6) [PDP-10](https://github.com/PDP-10) [PDP-11](https://github.com/PDP-11) [CLU(language)](https://github.com/get-a-clu) [Imlac](https://github.com/larsbrinkhoff/imlac-software)
 - [HP Computer Museum software collection](https://www.hpmuseum.net/collection_document.php#CS)

-[The simulators list](../simulators) provides links to software available for a particular simulated system.
+## See also

+- [The list of SIMH simulators](../simulators): includes hyperlinks to pages for many simulators that catalog the software known to be available for each one.
+Documentation for simulators may include additional hyperlinks and/or repositories.

 ## Other tools